AN aspiring police officer has plead guilty to stealing $125,000 worth of betting chips from Melbourne’s Crown Casino.

 The court heard Mr Akay first started gambling at the Crown Casino in 2011 after he convinced himself he could gamble his way out of a difficult financial situation.
 At the time, Mr Akay didn’t have an income or a place to live after he and his girlfriend lost an apartment in a bad investment and had been served an eviction notice due to late rent payments.
 He obtained a line of credit and got the “false impression” he could multiply the money and fix their problems.

 A month before the theft, Mr Akay was approached by the Crown Rewards team to become a Crown Gold Rewards member, which would give him access to the VIP gaming room, free parking and vouchers.

 On the day of the theft, Mr Akay had a fight with his girlfriend about his gambling habits and the amount of money he was losing.
 When he saw the chips, he saw them as an answer to his problems and “just grabbed a handful and ran,” according to Ms Kothraki.
 She said it was a decision he has regretted since the moment it happened and that he hasn’t gambled since.

 Mr Akay is being assessed for a Community Corrections Order and will receive his sentencing on Wednesday.
 His guilty plea and lack of criminal history will be taken into consideration, although Prosecutor Adrian Trotman called the offence “brazen” and argued there has been no attempt to compensate the casino.

 Play at safe online casino sites

 Stories like this one remind us why its so odd that online casinos get a bad reputation for not being safe, with land based casinos obviously running equally high risks.
 If you’re looking for a safe online casino to play at, there are online casinos available to players from United States.
-We highly recommend Raging Bull Casino as the safest and best online casino providing support for players from United States, with high digital security standards in place to ensure players are protected at all times.
+We highly recommend Bovada Casino as the safest and best online casino providing support for players from United States, with high digital security standards in place to ensure players are protected at all times.